 RLST 206: Martyrs, Mystics, Sinners and Saints: An Introduction to ChristianityAn introductory survey of primarily western Christianity.
 Our focus will be on selected "classic" works written by Christians over the last two thousand years.
 Discussion with occasional lectures.
 Assignments include short papers (3-5 pages) and in-class tests.

-RLST 210: HinduismA survey of the religious and philosophical elements that constitute the broad system of beliefs known as Hinduism.
-Emphasis is placed on intellectual history, but dominant patterns of ritual and religious experience are also covered.
-Readings include primary texts and associated commentaries.
+RLST 210: HinduismA survey of the religious elements that constitute the broad system of beliefs known as Hinduism.
+Emphasis is placed on lived religious experience, but intellectual history and dominant patterns of ritual are also covered.
+Readings include primary texts, comic books, videos and other multimedia content.

 RLST 211: Religion and ComicsThis discussion-based course examines the role of comics and sequential art in religious traditions and explores religious themes in contemporary comics and graphic novels.
 By analyzing comics and related scholarship in the emerging field of comics studies, students will investigate the complex relationships between religion, images and culture.
 In addition to writing formal essays, students will also create their own digital comics.

 RLST 215: Buddhism in India and TibetAn introductory survey of Buddhist thought and practice in India and Tibet.
 The historical development of key Buddhist concepts and schools is emphasized.
 Readings include translations of Buddhist canonical works.

 RLST 216: Buddhism in East AsiaAn introductory survey of Buddhist thought and practice in China and Japan.
 The history of key Buddhist concepts and schools in East Asia is the primary focus.
 Readings include translations from East Asian Buddhist canonical works.